 Gendelman Law Group has alternative pricing models available for Dissolution and Legal Separation Cases, which can be found here.

 Monthly Billing Statements

 We are committed to keeping you updated as to what work we are performing on your case.
 Further, we believe that you deserve to know exactly what did on your case and how long it took us to do it.
 Therefore, we do not utilize “block billing,” where all tasks are grouped into one billing entry.
-Further, we provide detailed billing statements, fully identifying the task completed.
+Further, we provide detailed billing statements, fully identifying the related tasks completed.
 In other words, your bill won’t look like this: